SumitDangwal/Quiz-App-/README.md

-# Quizz-App-
+# Quiz-App-
-This is a quizz app creted in Android Studio Using java.
+This is a quiz app created in Android Studio Using java.